 City Lit offers a variety of online and in-person Swedish classes, reading groups and workshops at all levels.

-WELSH: Jack was brought up in the traditionally Welsh-speaking heartland of north Pembrokeshire.
-He has taught Welsh to adults since 2017 both at City Lit and beyond.
-In 2023, he completed his PhD at Ysgol y Gymraeg (Cardiff University) on Welsh learners’ pronunciation.
-Jack continues his particular interest in pronunciation both in his classes and through teaching dedicated pronunciation workshops at City Lit.
-SWEDISH: A keen language learner, Jack began his Swedish learning journey at City Lit and quickly became obsessed by this fascinating Germanic language.
-Jack has an advanced certificate in Swedish from Folkuniversitetet (Göteborg) and now coordinates Swedish language courses at the College.
-As a tutor on Swedish grammar workshops and beginner level courses, Jack enjoys helping learners to overcome the challenges that he himself faced as a learner.
+Welsh/Swedish: Raised in the Welsh-speaking heartland of north Pembrokeshire, Jack has taught Welsh to adults since 2017 in London, Cardiff and online.
+He has a particular interest in using phonetic approaches to improve learners’ pronunciation and teaches interactive pronunciation workshops.
+A keen language learner, Jack began studying Swedish at City Lit and quickly became obsessed by this fascinating Germanic language.
+He holds an advanced certificate in Swedish from Folkuniversitetet (Göteborg) and coordinates Scandinavian language courses at City Lit.
+As a tutor on workshops and beginner level courses, Jack enjoys helping learners to overcome the challenges that he himself faced as a learner.
+Sociolinguistics: Jack completed his PhD at Ysgol y Gymraeg (Cardiff University) in 2023, where he researched how linguistic backgrounds of adult learners of Welsh affect their pronunciation.
+Jack teaches introductory courses on language policy and attitudes in Sweden, the history of the Welsh language, and the pragmatics of politeness.
+He brings theoretical insight to help learners understand how language is viewed, used and changed.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.